Settlement Agreements and Taxation Technical Guidance

 - In an opt-out case, no class member (other than perhaps a class representative) will generally execute a fee agreement with class counsel.
 Potential class members generally do not need to take action and are generally not identified individually.

-- In an opt-in case, each class member usually has gross income not only on the cash that the member receives, but also for his or her proportionate share of attorney’s fees.
+- In an opt-in case, each class member usually has gross income not only for the cash that the member receives, but also their proportionate share of attorney's fees.

 - Step 10.
 Circulate Settlement Agreement for Signatures.
 OAG attorney circulates the Settlement Agreement for signatures in the following order: 1) Claimant, 2) State Entity, 3) DPA Executive Director if applicable, and 4) OSC.